stat545ubc-2023/mda-jcforward/mda_deliverable2.md

 Graph 2: **Distribution of Flow Rates by ‘sym’ Levels**

--   There appears to be a disparity in flow rate distribution among the ‘sym’ levels. ‘sym’ level E has a higher median flow rate and exhibits a wider interquartile range compared to other levels.
+-   There appears to be differences in flow rate distribution among the ‘sym’ levels. ‘sym’ level E has a higher median flow rate and exhibits a wider interquartile range compared to other levels.
 -   Levels A and B have significantly lower values, with B having some